igdatc/igdatc.github.io/index.md

 title: Welcome!
 ---

-to the International Game Developers Association Twin Cities chapter.
+...to the International Game Developers Association, Twin Cities chapter.

 We have two meetings a month, our [MAIN MEETING](/monthly-meeting/) is on the 2nd Wednesday.